13 Best Things to do in Manuel Antonio, Costa Rica

 8. Go Horseback Riding

 Horseback riding is a popular activity in the area and a great way to explore the beautiful surroundings of the Central Pacific region.
 There are a number of companies offering horseback riding tours in town.
-Some of the tours offer horseback ride through the jungle and to beautiful scenic viewpoints, while others take you to the beach for a leisurely ride at sunset.
+Some of the tours offer horseback rides through the jungle and to beautiful scenic viewpoints, while others take you to the beach for a leisurely ride at sunset.

 9. Visit a Wildlife Sanctuary

 Kids Saving the Rainforest (KSTR) is a non-profit organization that was founded in 1999 by two young girls, who wanted to save the rainforest surrounding Manuel Antonio.
-The organization is based about 25 mins drive from Manuel Antonio, Costa Rica and offers a unique tour at their wildlife sanctuary.
+The organization is based about 25 minutes drive from Manuel Antonio, Costa Rica and offers a unique tour at their wildlife sanctuary.

 10. Go on a Sunset Cruise